mochi-hpc/mochi-doc/docs/source/bedrock/02_json.rst

 be an integer between 0 and 65534 (max uint16, minus one as 65535 is reserved).
 All the providers must have distinct provider ids.
 :code:`config` should be a JSON object formatted to comply with the component's expected JSON format.
-It will be passed as-is (as a string) to the component's registration function.
+It will be passed as-is to the component's registration function.
 You should refer to the component's documentation to know what is expected from this configuration field.